LGN520/farreach-public/docs/netreach-v4.md

 					+ Sample idxes and load corresponding cache_frequency counters
 					+ Choose the idx with the minimum frequency as the victim (approximate LRF)
 					+ Set valid[victim.idx] = 3 for atomicity (then only latest can be changed by data plane)
-					+ Load deleted, vallen, val, TODO: and savedseq of victim
+					+ Load deleted, vallen, val, and savedseq of victim
-					+ Report evictidx, vallen, valbytes, deleted, TODO: and savedseq to switchos.paramserver
+					+ Report evictidx, vallen, valbytes, deleted, and savedseq to switchos.paramserver
 					+ NOTE: we do not consider latest here as latest=0 can still imply new value under valid=3
 					+ FUTURE: consider valid if with PUTREQ_LARGE
 				+ Switch os: get serveridx and key according to evictidx